‘90210’ actor Joe E. Tata dies at 85

-Actor Joe E. Tata passed away on Wednesday night.
+Actor Joe E. Tata passed away on Wednesday night, KTLA reports.
 His daughter Kelly Katharine Tata made the announcement via an update on the GoFundMe page she created in October 2021.
 Tata previously wrote that her father was diagnosed with Alzheimer’s disease in 2018.

 “My father and I are forever grateful for the love and support of family, friends, and fans,” she wrote, adding that the remaining funds raised from the campaign will be donated to the Alzheimer’s Association.
 “Please continue to keep us in your prayers as I grieve the loss of my best friend.”